hansiglaser/pas-libusb/README.rst

     Header translations and OOP wrapper.

   ``src/examples/``
-    Example for the direct usage of the OOP wrapper.
+    Examples for the direct usage of the OOP wrapper.
 This directory also has a ``Makefile``.

 Build